TanotiCoder/Pokemon/README.md

     - [Android KTX](https://developer.android.com/kotlin/ktx.html) - Provide concise, idiomatic Kotlin to Jetpack and Android platform APIs.
     - [AndroidX](https://developer.android.com/jetpack/androidx) - Major improvement to the original Android [Support Library](https://developer.android.com/topic/libraries/support-library/index), which is no longer maintained.
     -   [Lifecycle](https://developer.android.com/topic/libraries/architecture/lifecycle) - Perform actions in response to a change in the lifecycle status of another component, such as activities and fragments.
-    - [Room](https://developer.android.com/training/data-storage/room) - Provides an abstraction layer over SQLite used for offline data caching.
-    - [Preferences Datastore](https://developer.android.com/topic/libraries/architecture/datastore) - Jetpack DataStore is a data storage solution that allows you to store key-value pairs or typed objects with protocol buffers.
-DataStore uses Kotlin coroutines and Flow to store data asynchronously, consistently, and transactionally.
     - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - Designed to store and manage UI-related data in a lifecycle conscious way.
 The ViewModel class allows data to survive configuration changes such as screen rotations.
 - [Compose Destinations](https://composedestinations.rafaelcosta.xyz/) - A KSP library that processes annotations and generates code that uses Official Jetpack Compose Navigation under the hood.
-- [Accompanist - System UI Controller](https://github.com/google/accompanist/blob/main/systemuicontroller) - A library that provides easy-to-use utilities for recoloring the Android system bars from Jetpack Compose.
 - [Landscapist - CoilImage Loader](https://github.com/skydoves/landscapist) - Landscapist is a Jetpack Compose image loading library which fetches and displays network images with **Glide**, **Coil**, and **Fresco**.
 - [Compose Rating bar](https://github.com/a914-gowtham/compose-ratingbar) - A rating bar for Jetpack compose made by [@Gowtham](https://github.com/a914-gowtham).
 - [Compose Pagination](https://developer.android.com/jetpack/androidx/releases/paging) - The Paging Library makes it easier for you to load data gradually and gracefully within your app.